erebboah/AdvancedInformatics_Week6-10_Pipelines/README.md

 # Advanced Informatics Week 7 Exercises

-This week, we mapped the 3 datasets to the referene genome, using BWA for DNA-seq and ATAC-seq and HISAT2 for RNA-seq (a subset of samples).
+This week, we mapped the 3 datasets to the reference genome, using BWA for DNA-seq and ATAC-seq and HISAT2 for RNA-seq (a subset of samples).

 On an interactive node, I indexed the reference file here: `ref="/data/class/ecoevo283/erebboah/dmel-all-chromosome-r6.13.fasta"` for BWA, Picard, and HISAT2.
 ```